drovosekovanton/djangoProjectBlog/README.md

 As a quick start, in the Django shell you can import and run the _create_test_data_ function from miniblog\tests.py.
 It will pre-populate the database with bloggers, regular users, their permissions, posts, and comments (users' passwords will be the same as usernames).

+Project also has basic API implementation.
+For now it is restricted with viewing of authors, posts and comments.
+Neither creating objects, nor updating nor deleting is not supported.
+API endpoint is available through /miniblog/api url.